English Amateur Championship

-The English Amateur Championship, an annual snooker competition, is the highest-ranking and most prestigious amateur event in England.
-It is also the oldest and longest-running snooker tournament in the world, having been established in 1916, a full 11 years before the World Snooker Championship.
+The English Amateur Championship is an annual snooker competition, the highest-ranking and most prestigious amateur event in England.
+It is also the oldest and longest-running snooker tournament in the world, having been established in 1916, three years before the standard rules of the game were first formulated in 1919 by the Billiards Association and Control Club and 11 years before the first World Snooker Championship.

-Five winners of the tournament went on to become world champion: John Pulman, Ray Reardon, John Spencer, Terry Griffiths and Stuart Bingham.
-A further three losing finalists, Joe Johnson, John Parrott and Ronnie O'Sullivan, would also lift the world title.
+Five winners of the tournament later became world champion: John Pulman, Ray Reardon, John Spencer, Terry Griffiths and Stuart Bingham.
+Three of the losing finalists—Joe Johnson, John Parrott and Ronnie O'Sullivan—also lifted the world title as professionals.

 History

 1916

 The first Championship was held at Orme's Rooms, Soho Square, London starting on Monday 28 August and finishing on Tuesday 6 September, with no play at the weekend.
 The event was promoted by the Billiard Association in aid of the Sportsman's Motor Ambulance Fund.
 Matches consisted of three frames with all frames played out.
 The winner was based on the aggregate points over the three frames.
 The winner of a frame received an additional 12½ points.
 21 players entered.
 Except on the last day, there were three matches per day, two in the afternoon and one in the evening.
 The first semi-final was on the evening of 5 September and resulted in a win for H. Sefton.
 Sefton won convincingly and his opponent conceded after two frames.
 In the second semi-final, played the following afternoon, Charles Jaques also won easily, again playing only two frames after his opponent conceded.
 In the final Jacques won two of the three frames and won by a score of 202 to 140½.
 The highest break reported during the championship was a 30 clearance.
 Despite the fact that the event was raising money for a war-time cause, a few of the competitors chose to play under an alias, including the winner, who played as "E A Jay".